Close Menu

 Question: What kind of automobile insurance coverage should I carry?

 Answer: California Law requires that motorists be able to provide evidence of financial responsibility showing coverage of at least $15,000/$30,000 for bodily injury liability, and $5,000 for property damage liability.
-Involvement in even a minor accident, however, can result in potential liabilities that could prove such limits woefully inadequate, leaving personal assets exposed to judgment and execution.It is advisable to also carry medical payments coverage (which pays medical expenses incurred by you, members of your household under certain conditions, and occupants of your vehicle who are injured in an automobile collision without regard to fault) and uninsured/underinsured motorist coverage (which will offer you protection if you are injured as a result of the negligence of an uninsured or underinsured driver).Although it is cheaper to purchase minimum limits of coverage, the consumer is wise to look into the higher insurance limits, i.e., $100,000/$400,000 for both bodily injury liability and uninsured and underinsured motorist coverage.
-It may be surprising how little it costs to get increased protection, and if you should ever find yourself seriously injured in an accident which was the fault of an uninsured or underinsured driver, you will be glad to have spent a few extra premium dollars.
+Involvement in even a minor accident, however, can result in potential liabilities that could prove such limits woefully inadequate, leaving personal assets exposed to judgment and execution.It is advisable to also carry medical payments coverage (which may pay medical expenses incurred by you, members of your household under certain conditions, and occupants of your vehicle who are injured in an automobile collision without regard to fault) and uninsured/underinsured motorist coverage (which will offer you protection if you are injured as a result of the negligence of an uninsured or underinsured driver).Although it is cheaper to purchase minimum limits of coverage, the consumer is wise to look into the higher insurance limits, i.e., at least $100,000/$400,000 for both bodily injury liability, and especially for uninsured and underinsured motorist coverage.
+It may be surprising how little it costs to get increased protection, and if you should ever find yourself seriously injured in an accident which was the fault of an uninsured or underinsured driver, you will be extremely thankful to have spent a few extra premium dollars.

 Question: If I am in an auto accident, what should I do if someone is injured?

-Answer: The law requires you to give reasonable assistance to injured persons.For example, you may need to call an ambulance, take the injured person to a doctor or hospital, or give first aid, if you know how.If you are not trained in first aid, do not move someone who is badly hurt; you might make the injury worse.
-However, you should move someone who is in danger of being hurt worse or killed – even if you do make the injury worse.To avoid additional collisions, try to warn other motorists that an accident has occurred.
-Placing flares on the road, turning on your car’s hazard lights and lifting the engine hood are good ways to warn oncoming traffic.Arrange to get help for any injured persons, and try not to panic.
+Answer: The law requires you to give reasonable assistance to injured persons.For example, you may need to call an ambulance, or even take the injured person to a doctor or hospital, or give first aid, if you know how.
+You should always be extremely cautious and careful if you plan to move someone who is badly hurt; as you might make the injury much worse.
+However, you might be faced with an emergency situation: should you move someone who is in danger of being hurt worse or killed – even if you might make the injury worse?
+Maybe There will be an imminent additional collision or other injury producing circumstances.
+If there is a chance for more collisions, (safely) warn other motorist.
+Placing flares on the road, turning on your car’s hazard lights and lifting the engine hood maybe good ways to warn oncoming traffic.
+Call 911 immediately.
+Get their advice.
+Arrange to get help for any injured persons, and try not to panic.

 Question: If I am in an auto accident, what information should I gather at the scene?